Leader-board/Purdue/MA261/Exam quizzes.md

 # Exam quizzes

 This section contains the links that you can use to play MA261 quizzes!
-> Note: Up to the end of the finals for the Spring 2020 cohort, login will be required; this is to encourage good attempts.
+> Note: Up to the end of the finals for the Spring 2020 cohort, login will be required; this is to encourage good attempts and discourage excessively awkward usernames (note that you can still use a custom username).
 3 attempts are enabled by default.
 I apologise for any inconvenience this may cause.

 ## Past exams